mrpdaemon/gentoo-overlay/README.md

 mrpdaemon Gentoo overlay
 ========================

+Note that this project is no longer maintained.

 This is my Gentoo overlay containing the following packages:

 * Scripts I use for maintaining my Gentoo systems (mrpdaemon-gentoo-scripts)